All Episodes

 I frankly don't think he really cares about.

-Well, if he cared about other nations disarming, he wouldn't have done the deal with the Iranians granting them effective permission to do a nuke anyway, so I think Obama's all about cutting the United States down to size.
+Well, if he cared about other nations disarming, he wouldn't have done the deal with the Iranians granting them effective permission to do a nuke anyway.

-Price we have to pay for our quote-unquote crimes we have committed as a nation, as a superpower since the days of our founding.
+Price we have to pay for our quote-unquote crimes we have committed as a nation, as a superpower, since the days of our founding.

-You know, Obama yesterday, I was thinking a little bit more about his press conference.
+You know, Obama yesterday I was thinking a little bit more about his press conference.

-So when Obama said, I don't know I don't know why people think I want to get guns out of his hands, that's not what this is.
+So when Obama said, I don't know why people think I want to get guns out of everybody's hands.

 That's what it's about.

-And then he starts talking about Australia and Australia is where they've tried to get guns out of the hands of everybody.
+And then he starts talking about Australia, and Australia is where they've tried to get guns out of the hands of everybody.

 But remember, this is a guy, folks, who told you if you like your doctor and your health plan, you get to keep it.

-This is a guy who told you if you like your plan, no sweat.
+This is a guy who told you, if you like your plan, no sweat.

-When Obamacare hits, you can keep your plan, you can keep your doctor.
+When Obamacare hits, you can keep your plan.

-Furthermore, your premiums are gonna go down $2,500.
+Furthermore, your premium is going to go down $2,500.

-Same guy who told you that, told everybody yesterday, oh no, no, no, I don't want to get uh guns off street out of people's hands.
+Oh, no, no, no, I don't want to get guns off street out of people's hands.

-That's what I'm aiming for here.
+That's not what I'm aiming for here.

 It certainly is.